lsst-tstn/tstn-034/index.rst

          topic2: WeatherStation.windDirection.value
          threshold: 1.0

+In the two examples above, ``monitorEvent`` and ``compareTopics`` are general-purposed, pre-defined triggers available in the ``Catcher`` codebase.
+These would adhere to a specific API, sub-classing a base class with a well defined interface.

-The advantage of this approach is that, once a sufficient number of rules are developed, including new triggers is a matter of creating a new configuration.
+The advantage of this approach is that, once a sufficient number of conditions are developed, adding new triggers is a matter of creating a new configuration.

 Alternatively, the programmatic-based rules relies on having all the trigger logic developed under a single operation.
 For example, we could have a rule to monitor the end readout event from the camera and a rule that monitors the end readout event from the camera and compare the position of the telescope with the wind.